Deer Park station: Pilgrim State Hospital station

 The former Pilgrim State Hospital station is located within Pilgrim State Psychiatric Center in West Brentwood, at the end of a spur leading south to the main line.
-The station was opened during the early-20th Century and closed on May 21, 1978.
+The station was opened on October 1, 1931 and closed on May 21, 1978.
 The remains of the station can be found where G Road becomes Suffolk County Road 106 on the southwest corner of the Sagtikos State Parkway underpass.

 Edgewood station

 Nearly a century before the current Deer Park station was built, another LIRR station was built between the former Deer Park and Pine Aire Stations in the same area, named Edgewood.
 The station was a two-story wooden depot built in 1892 on Grant Avenue by a developer, but originally only existed as a signal stop.
 Service began to decline by June 1911 and it was closed down in 1914.
 Local residents used the station for scrap lumber.
 By the 1940s it became the site of the spur for Edgewood State Hospital, which began just west of the current Deer Park station and ran parallel to the west side of Grant Avenue.
 The hospital closed in 1971, and was demolished in 1989.
-While the existing Deer Park station is located on the west side of Executive Boulevard, the site of Edgewood station was on the east side of Grand Avenue and is occupied by a miniature golf course today.
+While the existing Deer Park station is located on the west side of Executive Boulevard, the site of Edgewood station was on the east side of Grant Avenue and is occupied by a miniature golf course today.